Chzmo/Udemy-clone/README.md

 ## Installation

 1. Clone the repository.
-2. Run `npm install` in both the root directory and the `Backend` directory.
+2. Run `npm install` in both the root directory and the `API` directory.
-3. Create a `.env` file in the Backend directory and add the following variables:
+3. Create a `.env` file in the API directory and add the following variables:
-4. Run `npm run dev` to start the server and `Backend`.
+4. Run `npm run dev` to start the server and `API`.

 ```
     DATABASE_URL="file:./dev.db"